 - If the project is published successfully, the Info dialog box is displayed and the project is copied to the NuGet location set in the

 - The name under which the package was published.

 - The version number under which the package was published;

 - The location where the project was published if the project was published locally or in the Robot's Default.
 Click the path to go to the package, except if the publish location was Orchestrator.

 - The Details option which expands a list containing the names of project files that were published.

 - The Copy to Clipboard option.

+Information added during publishing, like the publish location is persisted in the window, so it can be used for subsequent publish actions performed for the same type of project.
 Each time you click Publish, a new version of the project is created and sent to the packages feed.
-Publishing to a secure feed can be authenticated either through the Robot Key, Orchestrator credentials, Windows authentication or API key.
+Publishing to a secure feed can be authenticated either through the Robot Key, Orchestrator credentials, Windows authentication, or API key.